ibm-cloud-docs/schematics/troubleshooting/ts-workspace-failure.md

 When you create a workspace from an existing `terraform.tfstate` file, it fails with error code `413` and a message `Required Entiry Too Large`.
 {: tsSymptoms}

-Your workspace create did not reach the {{site.data.keyword.bpshort}}, due to the size limitation of the `terraform.tfstate` file.
+Your workspace create did not reach the {{site.data.keyword.bpshort}}, due to the limitation of the `terraform.tfstate` file.
 {: tsCauses}

 Example error message